 Get a call

 Questions About Rehab: Things To Consider

 Attending rehab is an extremely personal decision, and the individual considering it should identify their needs as clearly as possible.
 It is normal to wonder how to prepare for rehab, and if it is the best choice for you or your loved one.
 Researching the facility, facility testimonials, deciding to attend inpatient or outpatient rehab, and accreditation can help narrow down options.
 Thinking about support after rehab can be a strong focus for making a logical choice.
-For example, facilities typically offer graduate programs to celebrate the hard work patients have endured.
+For example, facilities typically offer alumni programs to help maintain the hard work patients have endured.
 It is important to conduct research to identify the questions about rehab that need to be asked.

 Do I Really Need Treatment?

 The first question someone may consider is if they truly need treatment.
 If this is a question that someone is considering, chances are getting treatment would be helpful.
 Examining the impact of their substance use disorder on themselves, their work, their school performance, and overall health would signal the clarity needed to go to rehab.

 Lastly, noticing changes in appearance or behavior because of substance abuse can signal the need for treatment.
 Have loved ones or colleagues mentioned visible weight gain or weight loss?
 Have loved ones commented on severe behavioral changes like mood swings, depression, or irritability?
 Have you felt helpless in controlling your addiction?
 All of these signal the need for treatment.

 How Do I Pay For Rehab?